mfem/web/src/fem_vector_disc.md

 non-coordinate basis.
 Any number of scalar fields which can be interpretted in any manner that may be required should be possible.

+Various derivatives of these vector fields can be constructed from the gradients of the scalar components.
+This provides a great deal of flexibility but care must be taken because these gradients are typically discontinuous at element interfaces.

 The freedom afforded by this type of vector field construction can be very powerful but a looser construction utilizing `BlockVector` and `BlockOperator` classes may be preferable in some cases.
 Many such